 During my university studies, I worked for a small local newspaper in Hawkesbury, ON.
 The newspaper office was then located on Main Street and every day at noon I would cross over the Long-Sault Bridge to spend my lunch break at Confederation Park, located on Chenail Island.
 It was for me the perfect peaceful lunch spot.
 I could watch the Ottawa River, with the city of Hawkesbury on one side, and the Laurentians Mountains on the other.

 Over the course of my summers working there, I learned more about the island.
-I was surprised to learn that Chenail Island, on which we find today only a stone house and a large park, is a, in fact, where the city was born.
+I was surprised to learn that Chenail Island, on which we find today only a stone house and a large park, is, in fact, where the city was born.
 Afterwards, during my lunch break there, I tried to imagine what the place looked like then, when many people lived and worked there.

-A sawmill was built at the end of the 17th century on Chenail Island, but it was really when the Hamilton family took possession of it in 1811 that it really took off.
+A sawmill was built at the end of the 17th century on Chenail Island, but it was when the Hamilton family took possession of it in 1811 that it really took off.
 At the time, the Ottawa River was an important hub for the forest industry.
 The location of the island was ideal, and the sawmill quickly expanded.
 At its peak, it employed more than 1,000 people and was one of the largest in Canada.
 The wood that came out was often shipped to Liverpool, England.

 On the island, there was not only the sawmill.
 Some workers and their families settled in what eventually became the Chenail district.
 On the mainland, the village of Hawkesbury grew and other industries (including pulp and paper) started booming and added to the flourishing economy of the area.